tolauwae/phd-thesis/src/conclusion/conclusion.typ

 This integration has several additional addvantages as it can also help guide developers in their exploration.

 Third, the soundness and completeness distill the lessons we learned around the correctness and formalisation of debuggers in two clear theorems.
-We have discussed the implications and limitations of these theorems already at length as they present perhaps the most important lessons of this dissertation.
+We have discussed the implications and limitations of these theorems already at length as they are perhaps the most important lessons of this dissertation.
+Far more works needs to happen before the scientific community can agree on a consensus on the correctness of debuggers, but we hope that these theorems can present a small step towards that goal.
-They also present an unfinished ambition, and we hope that in future research the community can find a consensus on the correctness of debuggers.
+//They also present a small step towards an unrealised ambition; that we hope the scientific community will find a consensus on the correctness of debuggers in the future.

 Fourth, the managed testing approach developed to test our debuggers presents an interesting and unique combination of debugging and testing.
 Quite accidentally we learned that it is possible to build an automatic integration testing framework on top of debuggers, and that this gives developers a wide range of tools.